Jobo0o/100-days-of-code/log.md

 - read about ways to call an API and convert the data into useable strings and pictures

 ### D7R2 - 03-19-2021
+- spend some time to find out which tech stack I want to use in the future
+- solved some Codewars challenges

+### D8R2 - 03-22-2021
+- further evaluated how to proceed in my coding journey

+### D9R2 - 03-23-2021
+- played with the NASA Astronomy Photo of the Day API
+- tried to implement it into an existing project
+- I will probably implement it into another service

+### D10R2 - 03-24-2021
 -